Overheard at the market, "I'm a breast girl." "Really? I'm definitely a thigh girl," pause..."dark meat, so much more flavor."

 Bake for 20 minutes and baste the chicken pieces generously with the reserved marinade.
 Continue baking for another 15 to 25 minutes (a total of 35 to 45 minutes), until the skins are crispy brown, and the chicken is cooked through, juices running clear (internal temperature of 165°F).

 Depending on the size of the breasts, they may be ready before the thighs, so if you are cooking a mix of chicken parts, keep that in mind, you may have to take them out of the oven before the thighs.

-Let rest, covered in foil, for 10 minutes before serving.
+Remove from the oven and let the chicken rest, covered in foil, for 10 minutes before serving.

-4 Pour the juices from the pan into a serving bowl.
+Pour the juices from the pan into a serving bowl.
 Use a tablespoon to skim the fat off the top (save the fat for cooking with later, or discard, but do not discard down the drain or it will solidify and clog your drain).

 Serve the chicken with the juices on the side or a little poured over the top of the chicken.

 Serve alone, or with steamed rice, buttered noodles, angel hair pasta, or mashed potatoes.

 |Servings: 4 to 6|

 |Amount per serving|